AncientZygote/neutrinos/README.md

 ### Python file 20190716ZhouNoSympySymHamiltCODEonlyZexactOurSolar.py

+See the **article** [Approach of eigenvalues in medium](https://github.com/AncientZygote/neutrinos/blob/master/20200527LZeigPath.pdf) for discussion of the relevant physics and the computer code provided.

 See the **article** [Solar Neutrino Survival Probability Scan](https://github.com/AncientZygote/neutrinos/blob/master/20200508MSWallScan.pdf) for an incidental discussion of **level-jump probability** and hyperlink citations where available to physics papers and texts used, as well as some of our related work.

 #### description and sample output